mediacloud/story-indexer/doc/metadata.md

 Archived WARC file names are prefixed with `mc-`

-rss_entry is populated from JSON encoded data received from the rss-fetcher API.

-All rss_entry are used as intended, `via` contains `ID_NUMBER@SERVER`
+`rss_entry` is populated from JSON encoded data received from the rss-fetcher API, all fields are used as intended, `via` contains `ID_NUMBER@SERVER`

-All http_metadata fields are used as intended.
+All `http_metadata` fields are used as intended.

 #### historical

+Used to read raw HTML from the cloud storage "downloads-backup" bucket of the old Media Cloud system, using CSV files dumped from the old PostgreSQL database to provide metadata.

 1. `workers/fetcher/hist-queuer.py` reading CSV files from cloud storage
 2. `workers/fetcher/hist-fetcher.py` fetching HTML from cloud storage